 The five best foot placements for the hack squat are:

-I will also go through things you need to know about foot angles and footwear choices for the hack squat.
+I will also review what you need to know about foot angles and footwear choices for the hack squat.

 Here is a brief overview of the options for hack squat foot placement: